jouros/Hashivault/README.md

 # Hashivault

-Kubernetes integration for Hashicorp Vault
+In this demo lab I will focus on Kubernetes integration for Hashicorp Vault, this is not production ready deployment e.g. secrets persistent storage is not configured.

 Ubuntu cloud init will deploy Hashi vault and 'vault' regular user account.
 For Ansible I have deployed 'management' user account with sudo, example below: